teresa-chow/42-Born2beRoot/README.md

 7. Choose `VDI` (VirtualBox Disk Image) as the type of file to use for the new virtual hard disk
 8. Choose storage on physical hard disk as being `dynamically allocated`
 9. Select the size of the virtual hard disk
-    - `30GB` in this case, to account for bonus requirements
+    - `33079636992 B` – to account for subject bonus requirements
 10. Click `Create`
 11. Head to `Settings` > `Storage` > `Empty` > 💿 icon (_Attributes: Optical Drive_) > `Choose a disk file` > `Debian ISO` > `Open` > `Ok`
 12. `Start` the VM